-A stroke is a serious medical condition that occurs when the blood supply to part of the brain is cut off.
+A stroke is a serious, life-threatening medical condition that occurs when the blood supply to part of the brain is cut off.

-Strokes are a medical emergency and prompt treatment is essential because the sooner a person receives treatment for a stroke, the less damage is likely to happen.
+Strokes are a medical emergency and urgent treatment is essential because the sooner a person receives treatment for a stroke, the less damage is likely to happen.

 If you suspect that you or someone else is having a stroke, phone 999 immediately and ask for an ambulance.

 Signs and symptoms

 The main symptoms of stroke can be remembered with the word FAST: Face-Arms-Speech-Time.

 - Face – the face may have dropped on one side, the person may not be able to smile or their mouth or eye may have dropped.